abinayasangeetha/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 Name: ABINAYA S
 Reg No: 212222230002
 ```
-# Experiment 05 Implementation of flipflops using verilog
+# Exp 05 Implementation of flipflops using verilog
 ### AIM:
 To implement all the flipflops using verilog and validating their functionality using their functional tables
 ### HARDWARE REQUIRED: